College Valley: Access

 There is one road into the valley.
 This starts at Kirknewton on the road between Wooler and Kirk Yetholm.
 On entering the valley itself the road splits into two, the right hand turn to Trowup burn.
 The left hand fork goes to the estate office and farm there up the main valley to the Cheviot itself.

 History

 The valley is ringed by Bronze Age forts along the hill tops.
 There is evidence of habitation from very early times.

 More recently the estate was owned by Cuthbert Collingwood, 1st Baron Collingwood, then the Grey family of Howick Hall followed by Arthur Sutherland.

 Houses in the valley

 The estate office is at Hethpool House, Kirknewton.

-After this there are a number of estate cottages designed in the arts and crafts style.
+Apart from this there are a number of estate cottages designed in the arts and crafts style.
 Hethpool Mill is now converted into self-catering accommodation.
 There is evidence of habitation here back into the 13th century.

-As the valley approaches the Cheviot itself it splits into two.
-The right hand fork going to Mounthooly which is now a YHA hostel.
-The left hand fork going up to Goldsceugh by way of Coldburn cottage and Dunsdale house.
+As the valley approaches the Cheviot itself it splits into two, the right hand fork going to Mounthooly (which is now a YHA hostel) and the left hand fork going up to Goldsceugh by way of Coldburn Cottage and Dunsdale House.